MellKam/soundify/README.md

 ## [Deno](https://deno.land/x/soundify)

+Deno is straightforward, you can just import the package from deno.land and use all the functionality.
 ```ts
 import { ... } from "https://deno.land/x/soundify/mod.ts"
 ```

 # Gettings started

 To get started, you need to create a SpotifyClient, the purpose of which is to create an http request to spotify.
-It takes an access token as the first parameter.
-We'll tell you how to get your token later.
+As the first parameter it takes access token or [AuthProvider](#auth-provider-and-automatic-tokens-refreshing).

 ```ts
 import { SpotifyClient } from "@soundify/api";